Teacher in Charge: Ms J. Botting.

 “Go deep into the past and you’ll understand the future” - Marcus Aurelius

-Classical Studies looks at the people, places and events of Ancient Greece and Rome.
+Classical Studies looks at Ancient Greece and Rome's people, places and events.
 We explore ideas such as citizenship and society, culture and identity, empire and power, conflict, art and aesthetics.

-As an introduction to the subject, we study a range of different contexts including Greek mythology (gods and heroes), the Trojan War and the epic journey of Odysseus, significant historical events from Roman history and the iconic art and architecture from either Athens or Pompeii.
-The latter will be decided by the class based on their particular interests.
+As an introduction to the subject, we study various contexts including Greek mythology (gods and heroes), the Trojan War and the epic journey of Odysseus, significant historical events from Roman history and the iconic art and architecture from either Athens or Pompeii.
+The class will decide the latter based on their particular interests.

 This course helps students to develop a wide range of academic skills and build an understanding of how ancient societies shaped our own.